Turkish parliament votes to shut schools run by Erdogan rival

 "They have sucked like leeches.
 Leeches are more virtuous: leeches suck dirty blood, while they suck clean blood and hold sessions cursing me, my wife, my children, my administration."

-The government moved to shut down the cram centers in November, worsening the public row with Gulen's followers.
+The government moved to shut down the cram centres in November, worsening the public row with Gulen's followers.

 The local election next month is seen as a critical test of support for Erdogan after 11 years in power.